abhishek-gupta-ducs/Cinema-Hall-Counter-Project-based-on-DSA/README.md

-# Cinema-Hall-Counter-Project-based-on-DSA
+# Cinema-Hall-Ticket-Counter-Project-based-on-DSA

-This Cinema Hall counter ticket Booking System is a collection of programs that simulate a ticket booking process.
+This Cinema Hall ticket counter Booking System is a collection of programs that simulate a ticket booking process.
 It consists of several classes and functionalities to manage customers, queues, stalls, sorting of booked tickets, and the booking process itself.

 # About All Classes Used